pjatownsend/BGC_DEMO/README.md

 ## Background

-PISCES is a biogeochemical model that simulates marine biological productivity and describes the biogeochemical cycles of carbon and five nutrients (nitrates§§, ammonium, phosphate, silicate, and iron).
+PISCES is a biogeochemical model that simulates marine biological productivity and describes the biogeochemical cycles of carbon and five nutrients (nitrates, ammonium, phosphate, silicate, and iron).
 The model represents four living pools: two phytoplankton size classes (nanophytoplankton and diatoms) and two zooplankton size classes (microzooplankton and mesozooplankton), and three non-living compartments: semi-labile dissolved organic matter, and small and big sinking particles.
 Nutrients are supplied to the ocean from three sources: atmospheric dust, rivers, and sediment, and phytoplankton growth is limited by the availability of each nutrient.

 <div align="center">
   <img src="images/PISCES.png" width="600" height="450">